 Creating the End User Policy

-Assigning Teams Rooms Policy for n00bs
+Assigning the meeting policy for n00bs

 To access TAC, open a web browser and enter admin.teams.microsoft.com into the address bar.
 If necessary, sign into your Microsoft 365 tenant.